-Can only males access MANN uP services?
+can only males access MANN uP services?

 Anyone can access MANN uP services should they wish to do so.
 One of MANN uP’s core values is that of equality and females are very welcome to engage with MANN uP services should they wish to do so.
 MANN uP services are there for all who want to access them.

-Are services confidential?
+are services confidential?

-Can children and young people under the age of 18 access MANN uP services?
+can children and young people under the age of 18 access MANN uP services?

 According to The Children (Northern Ireland) Order 1995 and The United Nations Convention on the Rights of the Child a 'child' is defined as someone under the age of 18 years.

-Can I book someone else in to access MANN uP services?
+can I book someone else in to access MANN uP services?

 It is entirely understandable that if you are concerned about the wellbeing of another that you would want to take action to help them advance.
-However, part of what will contribute to the success of a personal advancement programme or collective workshop will be both the willingness and readiness of the participant to engage with the process.
+However, part of what will contribute to the success of a personal programme or collective programme will be the willingness and readiness of the individual(s) to engage with the process and their sense of control.
 Every individual also has the right to autonomy over their own wellbeing.

-If you feel someone you know would benefit from accessing a MANN uP service, why not encourage them to get to know more about the work of MANN uP and if they agree, you can accompany them for the first session or two.
+If you feel someone you know would benefit from accessing a MANN uP service, why not encourage them to get to know more about the work of MANN uP and if they agree, you can accompany them for their first session or two.

-What types of issues do people access MANN uP services to deal with?
+what types of issues do people access MANN uP services to deal with?

 The list of reasons why an individual may wish to access a MANN uP service is exhaustive.
 Some may want support with a past, current or future life landmark issue.
 Others identify an aspect or aspects of their mental and/or emotional wellbeing they would like to work on and advance.
 Or it may be that there no particular issue they want to focus on but that they would like to proactively invest in building their levels of mental and emotional strength, stamina and resilience to develop their midfitness.